worldcoin/world-id-contracts/docs/Disaster Recovery Plan.md

 > #### Fix the Problem: Task 1
 >
-> 1. Identity the initial symptom that allowed the discovery of the issue.
+> 1. Identify the initial symptom that allowed the discovery of the issue.
 > 2. Identify the cause of that symptom.
 > 3. Repeat until the root cause is discovered.